 In the Pricing and Availability section, you have to select your app pricing and the territories it will be available in.

 For pricing, even if your app is free, you have to input a start and end date.
 If you don’t plan on changing the pricing anytime soon, then you can select no end date.
 You are also able to schedule a price change.
-This comes in handy for apps who would like to launch for free to gain traction but then switch over later to a paid app model.
+This comes in handy for apps that would like to launch for free to gain traction but then switch over later to a paid app model.

-Let’s move onto territories.
+Let’s move on to territories.
 Territories are the areas where your app will be available to download once it’s published.
 When you select “All Territories”, your app will become available worldwide.
-However, it’s best practice for new apps to start with a few territories then expand later.
+However, it’s best practice for new apps to start with a few territories and then expand later.
 This way, you can test how your app does in a smaller market before rolling it out worldwide.
 You should always start in countries that speak your native language.
 For example, if your app is in German, you would first target the DACH region: Austria, Germany, and Switzerland.